 Skip to content

-Resource<E, A> solves this structurally.
-You describe how to open something and how to close it once, and Resource.use guarantees the close step always runs — whether the work succeeds or fails.
+By describing how to open and how to close a resource once, we delegate the execution safety to the library.
+Resource.use guarantees that the cleanup step is always executed, whether the work succeeds or fails.

 import { pipe } from "@nlozgachev/pipelined/composition";